top of page

 Awarded the 2020 Asia-Pacific Prize in Economic History

-Digital Populism and Minimalist Democracy (with Elliot Foote)
+Digital Populism and Electoral Democracy (with Elliot Foote)

 Work in progress